Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 A power stone stores a power (or collection of powers).
 A stored power can be used only once, "flushing" the stone.
 Using a power stone is basically like manifesting a power.

+### Physical Description
-**Physical Description:** A power stone is a thumb-sized chunk of crystal that possesses a barely detectable interior glow if it holds a low-level power.
+A power stone is a thumb-sized chunk of crystal that possesses a barely detectable interior glow if it holds a low-level power.
 A stone imprinted with more than one power or a higher-level power glows more brightly, but never enough to provide illumination in its own right.
 A typical power stone has AC 7, 5 hit points, a hardness of 8, and a break DC of 20.

+### Activation
-**Activation:** To activate a power stone, a manifester must mentally address it, as described below.
+To activate a power stone, a manifester must mentally address it, as described below.
 Once the power is known, the power stone is treated as a power completion item, except as noted below.

 *Addressing the Stone:* A power stone must be "addressed" before a character can use it or know exactly what power it contains.
 Doing this requires a successful Psicraft check (DC 15 + power level).
 Once a particular power stone has been addressed, it is not necessary to do so again.
 Addressing a power stone in advance lets a character proceed directly to the next step when the time comes to use it.